uwuclara/tasks-with-login/README.md

 upload ch.sql to the database

-warming -
+warning -
-every upload can be accessible with url uploads are not checking type and can execute php/html
+every upload can be accessible with url, uploads are not checking type and can execute php/html